 It's important to always whiten your teeth with the guidance of a professional.
 This means that if you don't go into a dental clinic for whitening, you should consult your dentist before using any product.
 When you do use an at-home kit be sure to follow the instructions as closely as possible.
 This is especially important when you are using trays with gel that could spill or overflow.

-ARC teeth whitening kit overview
+ARC blue light teeth whitening kit review

 The company behind ARC was founded in response to companies who sold teeth whitening products with unproven and arbitrary ingredients.
 The founders wanted to create a brand based on reliability, using only proven whitening compounds.
 Their system consists of whitening strips, which apply to your teeth, and a blue light that supposedly weakens stains to enhance the effect of the strips.